snokvist/joystick2crsf/README.md

 are trimmed of whitespace before parsing and accept `up`, `down`, `left`, `right`, `enter`/`return`, `space`, `a`–`z`, and `0`–`9` (case-insensitive).
 Ensure the runtime user can open `/dev/uinput` which may require root or membership in the `uinput` group.

+Channels use CRSF scaling where 1811 is max and 172 is min.
+High-edge presses arm at 1700 and release at 1500, leaving a 200-count hysteresis.
+Low-edge presses mirror that around the CRSF
+minimum: they trigger at 283 (1811 symmetrical to 1700) and release at 483, keeping the same gap to avoid chattering while the stick settles.